Procter & Gamble CEO defends plan at staid shareholder meeting

 At that meeting, Ackman did not mince words about what he considered McDonald’s lackluster performance and the aspects that need repair if company performance is to improve.
 For now, Ackman has left his suggestions with the board.

-Ackman has been instrumental in shaking up management at Canadian Pacific Railway Ltd (CP.TO) and retailer J.C.
-Penney Co Inc (JCP.N).
+Ackman has been instrumental in shaking up management at Canadian Pacific Railway Ltd and retailer J.C.
+Penney Co Inc.

 P&G stumbled in recent months as competitors failed to match some of the price increases it imposed on goods including laundry and dish detergents to mitigate higher commodity costs.
 The strengthening dollar has also trimmed the value of sales in overseas markets.